 The statement of work also contains the timeline of the project.
 It fixes the deadlines for each deliverable.
 Of course, this is useful for the client, but it’s also important for you.
 You don’t want a project to drag on forever.
 By setting the time limits, you’re also creating a definitive framework for the client to react and provide feedback or other needed data.

 You may also include financial details in the SOW, such as budgeting or additional expenses that may be incurred during the execution of the work.
 The statement is also a great place to reiterate the payment details too.
-Define the deadlines and exact circumstances for receiving your payments.
+Define the deadlines and exact circumstances for receiving your online payments.
 This can be an extra protection for you against misunderstandings and delays.

 Create your first statement of work